tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/常见问题/Android 常见问题_intl_en.md

 2. Call the TPNS push API and specify the same notification channel `n_ch_id` for push.
 For a vendor channel, you must specify the vendor channel ID.
 That is, for Huawei channel, specify `hw_ch_id`; for Mi channel, specify `xm_ch_id`.

 >?
->- Currently, only Huawei, Mi, FCM, and TPNS channels support custom ringtones.
+- Currently, only Huawei, Mi, FCM, and TPNS channels support custom ringtones.
->- Before using the push channels of some vendors, you need to apply for notification classification permissions.
-For related descriptions and application steps, see [Vendor Message Classification Feature Use Instructions](https://intl.cloud.tencent.com/document/product/1024/36250).
+- For some vendor channels, before using the push channels of some vendors, you need to apply for notification classification permissions.
+For details and application steps, see [Vendor Message Classification Feature Use Instructions](https://intl.cloud.tencent.com/document/product/1024/36250).
->- For Huawei push channel, if you select China as the data processing location when you apply for the Huawei push service for your application in the Huawei push console, the channel customization feature is no longer applicable to your application.
+- For Huawei push channel, if you select China as the data processing location when you apply for the Huawei push service for your application in the Huawei push console, the channel customization feature is no longer applicable to your application.
 That is, you cannot use the notification channel capability to customize notification ringtones.
 For more information, see [Notification Channel Customization](https://developer.huawei.com/consumer/cn/doc/development/HMSCore-Guides/android-custom-chan-0000001050040122).

 ### How do I disable the session keep-alive feature of TPNS?